Romalu86/ZombieShooterMapEditor/README.md

 Zombie Shooter Map Editor is a Win32/x86 reconstruction of the original ZS1 map editor, prepared for Visual Studio 2022 while preserving the established editor behavior, file formats, rendering paths, scripting, map logic and legacy runtime compatibility.

-This branch targets **Zombie Shooter 1**.
-It is not the Alien Shooter 1 editor branch.
+Tested on Zombie Shooter 1 and Alien Shooter World.
+May support games that support the “World” layout.

 ## Build target